 New Study Reveals Link Between Childhood ADHD and Obesity in Adulthood

 A new study published in Pediatrics reveals a link between childhood ADHD and obesity in adulthood.
 The study, which is the first long-term study of its kind, was led by The Child Study Center's Dr. Xavier Castellanos and assesses the health outcomes of children diagnosed with ADHD, focusing on obesity and Body Mass Index.
 “Our results found that even when you control for other factors often associated with increased obesity rates such as socioeconomic status, men diagnosed with ADHD were at a significantly higher risk to suffer from high BMI and obesity as adults,” Dr. Castellanos is quoted as saying.
 Read more at the links below.

 The Child Study Center Shares Resources for Children's Mental Health Awareness Day

-The Child Study Center acknowledged National Children’s Mental Health Awareness Day on Thursday, May 9th by staffing a table in the lobby of NYU Langone Medical Center where we passed out information on our services and resources for children's mental health services.
+The Child Study Center acknowledged National Children’s Mental Health Awareness Day on Thursday, May 9th by staffing a table in the lobby of NYU Langone Medical Center, where we passed out information on our services as well as resources for additional children's mental health services in New York City.
 Passersby were able to spin a wheel for a chance to win a Child Study Center branded slinky.

-Facutly and staff wore special green ribbons all day to recognize the importance of child and adolescent mental health.
+Facutly and staff wore special green ribbons throughout the day to recognize the importance of child and adolescent mental health.

 For more information on our services and additional resources for children's mental health, visit this page.